paulfitzpatrick85/CI-Portfolio-Project-5/README.md

 # BluePrint WebDesigns

-BluePrint WebDesigns is a business to  business (b2b) e-commerce site providing an online service for users to purchase four different levels of web development packages to help run there business.
+BluePrint WebDesigns is a business to  business (b2b) e-commerce site providing an online service for users to purchase four different levels of web development packages to help run their business.
 These range from simple sites for advertising services to full e-commerce/online shopping websites.
 User can browse the site owners existing body of work, purchase the available packages, and also leave reviews.

-You can view the live site here ----deployed link-----
+You can view the live site here https://ci-pp5-blueprint-webdesigns.herokuapp.com/

 ![amiresponsive](https://user-images.githubusercontent.com/55660566/206925022-9e51cb4f-fe6c-43de-ac24-3c089ac3887a.png)